EvgeniiTitov/naive-events-processing/README.md

-- Start simple, with something you know
+Example of how not to process events.
+Naive attempt to see what python is capable of before trying out proper technologies for events processing.

-    - Use python's multiprocessing to create message consumers.
+Direction:
 - Consume a message from a pubsub topic
-- Process the message
+- Process the message (score a model?
+Get info from somewhere else before scoring?)
 - Output the result to
     - Another pubsub topic
     - BigTable